ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 Most human fetuses have either two X chromosomes or one X and one Y chromosome.
 A fetus' configuration of X and Y chromosomes influences a number of aspects of development, such as hormones, gonads, and genitalia.
-Then the child is born into a society with lots of pre-existing ideas about how bodies should look and work, how people should behave, and how all these things should relate to one another.
+Then the child is born into a society with lots of pre-existing ideas about how bodies "should" look and work, how people "should" behave, and how all these things "should" relate to one another.
 Almost immediately, expectations and norms about identity and behavior are placed on the child, based on their external genitalia at birth.
 As that child grows up and throughout their life, societal pressures and norms impact their identity and behavior,